douglasgreen/duolingo/esperanto/vocab.md

 - very - tre
 - warm (adj.) - varma
 - welcome - bonvenon
-- well - bone
 - we - ni
 - what - kio
 - when - kiam
 - where - kie
 - whether - ĉu
-- which - kiu
+- which; who - kiu
 - white - blanka
-- who - kiu
 - whom - kiun
 - whose - kies
 - why - kial
-- wicked - malbona
 - with - kun
 - without - sen
 - yellow - flava
 - yes - jes
 - you are welcome - nedankinde
 - young - juna
-- yours - via
-- your - via
 - you - vi